 DELETE

 Method not allowed by the resource.
 The returned HTTP error status is 405.
 The server should also include the ‘Allow: POST’ field in the response as per sections 6.5.5 and 7.4.1 of [RFC7231].

+Resource: Client notification about subscription cancellation